greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 :   An entry given in IPv4 format will match only IPv4 connections, and an entry given in IPv6 format will match only IPv6 connections, even if the represented address is in the IPv4-in-IPv6 range.

-:   **Note:** Entries in IPv6 format will be rejected if the host system C library does not have support for IPv6 addresses.
+:   > **Note** Entries in IPv6 format will be rejected if the host system C library does not have support for IPv6 addresses.

 :   You can also write `all` to match any IP address, `samehost` to match any of the server's own IP addresses, or `samenet` to match any address in any subnet to which the server is directly connected.